gaurav78528/sparta-fitness-club/README.md

- ## Wrike
+ ## SPARTA FITNESS CLUB

-Wrike is an easy-to-use tool for streamlining the internal project management and collaboration processes between team members, whether they're in the same office or separated by an ocean.
+Sparta Fitness Club is an digital fitness content publisher.
+The company offers free and paid at-home exercise videos through their website.
+Sparta Fitness Club offers individual workouts and workout plans.

-### Description
+### DESCRIPTION

-Created a functional website for internal project management and collaboration processes between team members.Where user can check our prices and services, Implemented best review from our customers, FAQ'S, comparison between prices, search functionality
+This is a Collabrative Project build within 5 days.
+Created a functional website for fitness enthusiast where the user can check different workout plans for the workout.
+User can also see healty meals plans and can buy it if the user has to buy.
+User can also search for any of the workout that he or she wnat to do and can also do sorting based on the the duration of the workout in the ascending or descending order.

-### Functionalities are:
+### FUNCTIONALITIES

-* Eye catching navigation bar, from where user can navigate easily.
-* Comparison of diffrent plans live.
-* Some frequently asked questions with beautiful animations.
+* Dropdown Navigation Bar
+* Search Functionality.
+* Sorting.
+* Pagination.
-* Add search functionality
+* Add to Cart Functionality
-* More than four pages like homepage, tourpage, pricingpage, wrikeblogpage, helpcenterpage.

-### Tech Stack
+### TECH STACK

-* Javascript (ES6)
 * HTML
 * CSS
+* JavaScript
+* React Js
+* CHAKRA UI
+* Redux
+* npm packages

-### Screenshort
+### SCREENSHOTS

 ![Screenshot (262)](https://user-images.githubusercontent.com/107467642/209663492-e5ae8343-7c41-430c-8b46-3d746f284ef6.png)